databrary/design/wireframe-presentation.md

 - a separate page, basically like the video page with edit links and an upload/replace file field
 - [image: upload page](./study-upload-page.png)
 - [x] Move "permissions" to top, change to "Type and permissions" with options: "Public", "De-identified data", "Identified data shared with Databrary", "Identified data shared with Databrary and public excerpts allowed" (selected), "Private"
+- [ ] remove participant 2 data table
+- [ ] change "Upload Data" to "Add File"
+- [ ] move permissions down closer to upload, add acquisition date next to upload (both are logically associated with the uploaded file)

 ### Access management